What is Valentine’s Day?

 - Valentine’s Day is a day which lovers wait to express their feelings to the opposite gender by writing it in a letter or by meeting and by a promise, that they will love each other endlessly.

-- They share presents, roses and letters with each other on Valentine’s Day as a sign of affection.
+- They share presents, roses, and letters with each other on Valentine’s Day as a sign of affection.

 - Valentine’s Day is also called Saint Valentine’s Day or the feast of Saint Valentine.

-- This day is celebrated each year on 14th of February.
+- This day is celebrated each year on the 14th of February.
 However, Valentine’s Day is strictly forbidden in Islam and also banned in Muslim countries.

 Historical Background of Valentine’s Day

-It is one of those mysterious antiquarian case which is doomed never to be solved, but according to some historical books, St. Valentine was a holy roman man.
+It is one of those mysterious antiquarian cases which is doomed never to be solved, but according to some historical books, St. Valentine was a holy roman man.
 The emperor banned all weddings and commitments in Rome and Valentine opposed the emperor decision and supported couples to meet in secret.

 It is estimated that he himself was also involved with the jailer’s daughter and had some illegal and prohibited relations which are not acceptable by social norms, hence when Valentine’s actions were discovered by the jailer, he was arrested and put to death on 14th of February, but youth supported him and gradually, 14th February became a day to celebrate love, exchange love letters, poems, and gifts as a sign of showing their love for their partners and it was originally a “Pagan celebration”.
+Read more: History and Importance of Prophet’s (Peace Be Upon Him) First Visit to Taif

 What Islam Says About Valentine’s Day (Islamic Point of View)